-Belle's Magical World comes to life in three charming fantasy adventures presented like chapters in a storybook.
-In The Perfect Word, a silly misunderstanding between Belle and the Beast leads to a lesson in forgiveness.
+Belle's Magical World comes to life in three (four in the DVD release) charming fantasy adventures presented like chapters in a storybook.
+In The Perfect Word, the servants' clumsy attempt to mend a silly misunderstanding between Belle and the Beast leads to a lesson in forgiveness.
 Then, in Fifi's Folly, a romantic evening for Lumiere and Fifi snowballs into a thrilling plunge down the mountain in a runaway sleigh.
+In Mrs. Potts' Party, the only episode absent from the original release but added for the DVD release, bad weather makes Mrs. Potts feel under the weather so Belle and her friends plan a surprise party for her, but petty infighting puts their noble attempt to make their friend feel better in jeopardy.
 In Broken Wing, Belle urges the Beast to free a tiny songbird as an act of kindness.
-Enriched with gentle lessons and two original songs that seamlessly fold one tale into the next.Written by
+The film is enriched with gentle lessons, and short original songs seamlessly fold one tale into the next.Written by

 James Drury <firstname.lastname@example.org>

 1 of 1 people found this review helpful.

 Was this review helpful to you?